harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/node/node-taint.md

 ![Node Taint](./static/images/node-taint.png)

 ## Use cases
-- This fault verifies the resilience of applications when a certain taint is added to a node.
+- Node taint fault verifies the resilience of applications when a certain taint is added to a node.
 - It simulates loss of critical services (or node-crash).
 - It verifies resource budgeting on cluster nodes (whether request(or limit) settings are honored on the available nodes).
 - It verifies whether topology constraints are adhered to (node selectors, tolerations, zone distribution, affinity(or anti-affinity) policies) or not.